 Campaigners protest outside factories against arms sales to Israel

-The action, in Edinburgh and Cheltenham, under the banner Workers For A Free Palestine, follows recent similar demonstrations across the country.
+The action under the banner Workers For A Free Palestine, follows recent similar demonstrations across the country

 Trade unionists and anti-weapons campaigners staged protests outside two factories on Wednesday morning in the latest demonstrations calling for an end to arms sales to Israel.